Terms And Conditions

 9.1 Liability of the Artist

-1. d) Indirect damages, particularly lost profit, business interruption, or loss of earnings of the Client, are excluded insofar as they are not based on intent or gross negligence.
+1. d) Indirect damages, in particular lost profit, business interruption, or loss of earnings of the Client, are excluded unless they result from intent or gross negligence. e) The above liability limitations apply correspondingly in favor of the Artist’s vicarious agents.

 9.2 Liability of the Client